 The Localization editor allows you to localize the customer scheduling experience by applying different languages and date and time formats to your Booking pages.

+All the locales of the account are managed in the left column.
 A locale defines the language and the date/time formats that are seen by Customers.
 Each locale is a collection of settings that define the following aspects of the customer experience:

-- Language and wording of the Customer interface text
+- Language and wording of the Customer interface text.

 - Date format